 95th percentile advantages over Actual Usage

 When compared to the Actual Usage metering, the 95th percentile appears to be far less volatile.
 The businesses get the assured minimum bandwidth commits that allow them to better scale upstream capabilities.
-Bursty clients are charged way more than the sustained ones for the similar amount of data when applying Actual Usage billing method, considering that the effect of a bursty traffic is larger and is more problematic to prepare for.
+Bursty clients are charged way more than the sustained ones for a similar amount of data when applying the Actual Usage billing method, considering that the effect of bursty traffic is larger and is more problematic to prepare for.

-The 95th percentile aims to find a middle ground between scalability, volatility and cost for the carrier and the customer, coping with that task quite well.
+The 95th percentile aims to find a middle ground between scalability, volatility, and cost for the carrier and the customer, coping with that task quite well.
 However, no method is perfect.
 The 95th percentile is more volatile than the Committed Information Rate on predominantly bursty months and the monthly statements can differ dramatically.
 95th percentile can make you pay for a big amount of idle bandwidth.

 Boost BGP Preformance